Orange Collective

 • Catalog SKU count and re-license velocity — the inventory side of the business is where margins compound once collection costs are amortized.

-• EU AI Act and US AG enforcement signals through 2026 — every new procurement requirement is direct tailwind.
+• EU AI Act GPAI enforcement through 2026 — training-data summaries and copyright-policy obligations are live; every enforcement action is direct tailwind.

 References